Atlanta Brain Injury Lawyer

-Michael Daniel has recovered millions of dollars for brain-injured clients.
+Michael Daniel has recovered millions of dollars for brain injury clients.

 Traumatic brain injuries (“TBI”) has a devastating impact on individuals.
 The Mount Sinai School of Medicine Brain Injury Research Center estimates that 20 million Americans have suffered moderate to severe TBI.
 Many people do not immediately attribute complications from an accident to a brain injury.
 Many of the symptoms do not become present until years following the accident.
 Even moderate TBI can cause serious consequences.
 While serious TBI presents immediate trauma, moderate TBI may not cause symptoms for months or years.
 These symptoms can impact communications skills, causes depression (including suicide) and irritability, and result in long term deficiencies in cognitive functioning and motor skills.
 The injury can require long-term medical care and severely affect a person’s ability to earn a living.